thatgirldorian/BMI-Calculator-with-Node-JS/README.md

 # BMI Calculator with Node JS
- This is a simple calculator that tellS your BMI if you enter your weight (in kg) and height (in mtrs).
+ This is a simple calculator that tells your BMI if you enter your weight (in kg) and height (in mtrs).